Constitution Act, 1867: Part V: Provincial Constitutions

 The basic governing structures of the provinces are laid out in Part V of the act.
 (Specific mentions are made to the four founding provinces, but the general pattern holds for all the provinces.)

 Executive power

 Each province must have a lieutenant governor (Section 58), who serves at the pleasure of the governor general (Section 59), whose salary is paid by the federal parliament (Section 60), and who must swear the oath of allegiance (Section 61).
 The powers of a lieutenant governor can be substituted for by an administrator of government (Sections 62 and 66).
 All provinces also have an executive council (Sections 63 and 64).
 The lieutenant governor can exercise executive power alone or "in council" (Section 65).
-Section 68 establishes the capitals of the first four provinces (Ontario, Quebec, Nova Scotia, New Brunswick), but also allows those provinces to change their capitals.
+Section 68 establishes the seats of government of the first four provinces (Ontario, Quebec, Nova Scotia, New Brunswick), but also allows those provinces to change their seats of government.

 Legislative power

 Ontario and Quebec

 Sections 69 and 70 establishes the Legislature of Ontario, comprising the lieutenant governor and the Legislative Assembly of Ontario, and Sections 71 to 80 establishes the Parliament of Quebec, which at the time comprised the lieutenant governor, the Legislative Assembly of Quebec (renamed in 1968 to the National Assembly of Quebec), and the Legislative Council of Quebec (since abolished).
 The legislatures are summoned by the Lieutenant Governors (Section 82).
 Section 83 prohibits provincial civil servants (excluding cabinet ministers) from sitting in the provincial legislatures.
 Section 84 allows for existing election laws and voting requirements to continue after the union.
 Section 85 sets the life of each legislature as no more than four years, with a session at least once every twelve months under Section 86.
 Section 87 extends the rules regarding speakers, by-elections, quorum, etc., as set for the federal House of Commons to the legislatures of Ontario and Quebec.